Saturday, June 13, 2026

 I want new Anime Fans, or even long time ones who've remained very limited in what they've seen, to watch more and expand their horizons.
 But in my opinion talking down to those people, calling them culturally illiterate or tourists or LARPers is counterproductive, you're just making them hate the culture and pushing them away.
 Politely recommend them shows similar to what they already like, or from the same creators, and/or what your personal favorites are, but let them take their time.

 I've currently completed over a thousand Anime and partially watched nearly 300 more.
-But there was a long time, form like 2005 to 2014, when I'd seen less 50 and still referred to myself as liking Anime, not using the words Otaku or Weeb only because I hadn't heard them yet.
+But there was a long time, form like 2005 to 2014, when I'd seen less then 50 and still referred to myself as liking Anime, not using the words Otaku or Weeb only because I hadn't heard them yet.
 Looking back on that now I know there is a lot I used to be wrong about, but I do not view that younger version of myself as lying about liking Anime.

 What's changed about Tourist discourse in the last like year is a massive increase in even the perceived Left Wing of the Anime Fandom doing it.
-What's interesting there is also how it's the Left Wing who is truly putting it's emphasis on wanting more people to watch more older Anime, while the shows the Neo-reactionaries are made at your for not watching as recent seasonals.
+What's interesting there is also how it's the Left Wing who is truly putting it's emphasis on wanting more people to watch more older Anime, while the shows the Neo-reactionaries are made at your for not watching are recent seasonals.

-Thing is as Leftist Anime fan who has seen more older Anime then most of these Reactionary Vlogers.
+Thing is as a Leftist Anime fan who has seen more older Anime then most of these Reactionary Vlogers.
 Most of the Anime I like are part of Genres and Trends that took off in the 90s and 2000s so only a very small percentage of stuff from the 60s and 70s feels at all relevant to my tastes.

 Yes it's annoying when people talk like experts on something they have a small sample size of.
 But being factually mistaken on on the history of a genre of fiction is not the worst thing in the world.